raspberrypilearning/generic-sonicpi-function/en/step_1.md

 If you run your code like this, nothing will happen.
 This is because you need to **call** the function for the code to be executed.

-+ Call the function by typing its name anywhere after the `end` of the function (leave out the `:`)
++ Call the function by typing its name anywhere after the `end` of the function (leave out the `:`).

 ```ruby
 two_notes
 ```

 + You can call the function as many times as you like, but you only need to define its contents once.
-This saves time, makes your code shorter and means that if you need to update the code, you only need to update it in one place.
+This saves time, makes your code shorter, and it means that, if you need to update the code, you only need to update it in one place.